arulrajnet/blog.arulraj.net/content/secure-login-using-java-servlet.md

 ---
 title: Secure login using java servlet
 date: 2009-07-25 04:57
 author: arul
 category: Programming
+tags:
-tags:   java
+  - java
 slug: secure-login-using-java-servlet
 disqus_identifier: /2009/07/secure-login-using-java-servlet.html
+status: published
 ---

 The user authentication is the common task when we create a web